powerboo/donuts/packages/donuts/README.md

 # Motivation

-- Domain-Driven Design is a Good.
-But Domain-driven design is good point and boring stuff point.
+- Domain-Driven Design is a Good Practice.
+But Domain-driven design has good point and boring stuff point.

 - **Good Point**
   - Can be written directly from domain knowledge that is important to the business